PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 compilation, and whitespace checks pass.
 The sole expected failure is the unimplemented assignment.
 Commit and push this contract before changing production code; do not create or update a pull request.

+## Safe-transpose reduction result implementation checkpoint

+The no-layout fallback now retains the existing owner result as `_no_layout_safe_transpose_reduction_stats`.
+It remains unconsumed.
+No branch condition, pass, snapshot, rollback, prune/reconciliation, argument, ordering, dependency, public behavior, or TensorFlow boundary changed.

+Implementation validation completed sequentially under `uv`:

+- dedicated contract: `3 passed in 0.56s`;
+- focused safe-reduction, related layout owners, terminal orchestration, core, architecture, pass-efficiency, and TensorFlow-import-blocked gate:
+  `461 passed in 29.10s`;
+- all `fb-refactor8` changed test files: `23 passed in 0.87s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No model conversion was required for this observation-only assignment.
+After this checkpoint is committed and pushed, inventory the remaining raw fallback `_reconcile_static_tensor_shapes(fallback_ir)` inside the positive `fallback_norm_stats` branch.
+Its relationship to the preceding binary adapter and singleton/consecutive-Reshape results, complete mutation schema, and unconditional topological sort must be fixed before implementation.
+Continue with commits and pushes only; do not create or update a pull request.